 The adult moths of Hyphantria cunea have a variable appearance.
 The majority of them appear to be all white, except for the bright yellow femora on their legs.
 However, the moths also have variable black pigment.
 The black pigment is often expressed as seemingly random black spots and may vary from just a few hardly noticable black dots to heavy dark spots and stripes, in some cases similar in appearance to some species of Spilosoma moths.
 In extremely rare cases adults have been found that appear to be almost completely grey or black.

 One of the most notable features of Hyphantria cunea is the high degree of polyphagy of the caterpillars.
-In the wild, the larvae have been recorded to feed on over 600 types of plants and shrubs, making it one of the most polyphagous moths in the world.
+In the wild, the larvae have been recorded to feed on over 600+ types of plants and shrubs, making it one of the most polyphagous moths in the world (in reality perhaps thousands).
 Despite that, they do show some degree of favoritism; hickory/pecan (Carya sp.), walnut (Juglans), elm (Ulmus), alder (Alnus), willow (Salix), mulberry (Morus), oak (Quercus), sweetgum (Liquidambar), and poplar (Populus) are the plants they are most frequently found on.

 While it is not a harmful species within its own native range (America) they are very succesful and destructive as an introduced invasive species because of their great polyphagy – for it is their polyphagy allows them to survive in a great variety of alien environments and more importantly allows them to defoliate a great variety of native plants, outcompeting native species that are dependent on these plants in the process.